MitchellShiell/OvertureReadmeUpdate-Ego-/README.md

 <p align="left" ><img alt="Overture overview" src="https://www.overture.bio/static/124ca0fede460933c64fe4e50465b235/a6d66/system-diagram.png"></p>

-While each component can be deployed independently within any given software architecture our core solutions can also work in concert as an end-to-end data management system (DMS).
-This DMS is designed to meet the demands of modern large-scale genomic research.
-For more information on our DMS please see our [DMS documentation](https://www.overture.bio/documentation/dms/).
+While you can deploy each component independently within any given software architecture, our core solutions can also work in concert as an end-to-end data management system (DMS) designed to meet the needs of modern large-scale genomic research.
+For more information on our DMS, please see our [DMS documentation](https://www.overture.bio/documentation/dms/).